Registering to vote

 How to register if you're not already registered

-You can apply to register via the Government website.
+You can apply to register via the government website.
 It's simple, quick and secure.
 Remember to have your national insurance number to hand before you start.

 How to register when you move house

 When you move house within the district you need to re-register by visiting the registering to vote page on GOV.UK where you can enter the details of your new address and provide us with the details of the address you have moved from.